Vegetable Tian – Gluten Free, Grain Free, Refined Sugar Free, Egg Free, Nut Free, Dairy Free, Vegetarian

 - Serve the tian warm or at room temperature with additional basil leaves torn or sliced as chiffonade on top of the dish.

-Here is your step by step Vegetable Tian in photographs:
+Here is your visual step by step for Vegetable Tian:

 Please CLICK the link above to access my UrbnSpice LEARNING TIPS, which are listed alphabetically on the Learning Tips blog post under the following subheadings: